oskarsinger/hosinger/weekly_progress.md

 * @Al:
     * Where can we expect sparsity in Yaya's data set?
     * Where do we want to induce sparsity?

+###<a name='3apr'>3 April 2016</a>

+####Our Ideas
+* New _n_-ary CCA-ish objective function on which I am going to try an extension of the projected gradient algorithm from the Zhuang Ma/Dean Foster paper.
+It may allow for a number of helpful extensions of existing CCA methods
+    * arbitary number of 'views' of the data
+    * different time scales for updates of parameters corresponding to different views
+    * easy distribution of computation of gradients

+* The new _n_-ary CCA-ish problem may have some relationship to the delayed feedback scenario given our desire to make gradient updates at different time scales.
+I'd like to talk about this a bit more.

+####Engineering
+* Generalized a bunch of the AppGrad CCA util code to _n_ views.
+* Started implementing AppGrad for _n_-ary CCA-ish objective.

+####Questions